sous-chefs/nginx/docs/workstation-shell-trial.md

 label itself is mutable; different revisions require separate comparisons.
 Package mirrors and cookbook dependencies can still introduce network noise.

-The oldest tagged `actionshub/chef-install` versions (`v1.0.0` and `1.1.0`)
+All 12 historical `action.yml` revisions in `actionshub/chef-install` use
-use Node 12, and version 6.0.0 uses a composite action.
-No comparable Docker installer was identified.
+Node 12, Node 16, Node 20 or composite execution.
+No Docker installer was identified in that history.
 Docker-versus-composite installation performance remains untested.
 Docker containers used by Dokken are a separate concern.

 ## Local checks